saeed-sufi/travel-agency/README.md

 * If you need to add a class to a `picture` element, you have to add it to the `img` element which resides in `picture` element.

 * For responsive images to work for older browser which do not support `picture` elements and `srcset` attributes, you need to install an npm package called `picturefill`.
 Import it into the `vendor.js` file.

+* You should use the media attribute only in art direction scenarios; when you do use media, don't also offer media conditions within the sizes attribute.

 ### More CSS Styling tips